-The Odorous Ants of the BC coastal region
+The Odorous Ants of the Pacific Northwest

 The odorous ants emit an acrid, rotting coconut smell when crushed, this is what gives this ant its name.
 This ant is up to 1/4 cm long with a reddish brown to black colored body.
 If the odorous ant perceives a threat, it may move in quick motions while raising its abdomen in the air.

 The odorous ant is found all over the BC coast.
 These ants will nest indoors and outdoors.
 Inside, odorous ants may nest in warm places like wall crevices, near heaters or water pipes and beneath floors.